ENOCH GORDIS RESEARCH RECOGNITION AWARDS

 The Enoch Gordis Research Recognition Awards are awarded to graduate students and post-doctoral fellows who present a first author poster during the RSA Annual Scientific Conference in one of the following research areas:

 - Psychosocial / Clinical

 Finalists will be required to present their research during a poster session and paper session.
 Finalists are chosen and their presentations are judged by members of the Education Committee.
 The awardees are announced during the Closing Ceremony at RSA.
-Applications are posted in mid-October and remain open until early-January.
+Online application site opens in mid-October and remains open until early-January.

 There are 4 – 5 awards (monetary and plaque) presented.
 The final decision on the number of awards will be determined by the number of applications received in each category and the quality of the work represented.
 All students and eligible postdoctoral fellows are encouraged to apply and finalists will be required to present their research during a poster and paper session.
 Only one application per person and per abstract may be submitted.

 POSTDOCTORAL FELLOWS: Must not be more than 5 years past PhD or MD at the time of the conference.

 Note: Receiving a Student Merit / Junior Investigator Award does not preclude you from receiving an Enoch Gordis Research Recognition Award.
 You may apply for both awards.